nokoyoko/SignalSimulator/README.md

 * group member files to create realistic groups: [`group_member_counts.tsv`](https://github.com/nokoyoko/SignalSimulator/blob/main/group_member_counts.tsv) -- the paper which this data was obtained from may be found [here](https://gvrkiran.github.io/content/whatsapp.pdf)

 ## How to Use It
+Prior to working with the code, the social graphs need to be made.
+This may be done by the following command:

+python3 graph_gen_master_realistic.py

-The following command is an example to call the code:
+The following command is an example to call the code for a particular experiment:

 nohup python3 -u rfmp_msg_gen.py --env default --graph gMartiny --exp standard --atk updated --mar true --defs self --str 5 > output_martiny_def_str5.txt &